RexMortem/DesignPatterns/README.md

 Not only does it present interesting views, it goes into the history of Design Patterns and where the Gang of Four (GoF) got their idea from; the seminal architectural phenomenon A Pattern Language.
 He then draws parallels between A Pattern Language and the inspired Design Patterns and analyses where they differ and how that led to Design Patterns being less respected in later years.

+On the patterns themselves, they're broadly split into 3 categories traditionally (however others have split them into different categories):

+-Creational patterns,

+-Structural patterns

+-Behaviour patterns

 In this repository, if you are not familiar with metatables and OOP in Lua, I would recommend reading ClassesInLua.Lua first which provides an explanation (although maybe too wordy on my part) on the relevant mechanisms.
 This is because many of the patterns revolve around this